Tenney Park: Scenic Secret of the Madison Isthmus

 Map of Madison Isthmus

 As parks go, Tenney Park is a hidden gem, and it lies on the northern part of the Madison isthmus.
-(If you didn’t know, an isthmus is a land bridge between two bodies of water.)
-The park features some great boating opportunities, but most of the park encompasses the land around Tenney Park Pond and Tenney Lock.
-According to a plaque at Tenney Park, the Tenney Lock connects Lake Mendota and Lake Monona — allowing boats to travel between the two lakes, even though Lake Mendota’s water level is actually five feet above Lake Monona.
+(And if you didn’t know, an isthmus is a land bridge between two bodies of water.)
+The park features some excellent boating opportunities, but most of the park encompasses the land around the pond and Tenney Lock.
+According to a plaque I found nearby, the Tenney Lock connects Lake Mendota and Lake Monona which allows boats to travel between the two lakes, even though Lake Mendota’s water level is actually five feet above Lake Monona.

 Comic Strip on a Plumbing Van

-Now, please forgive me if this feels completely tangential I saw something really eye-catching on my way to the park.
+Now, please forgive me if this feels completely tangential, but I saw something really eye-catching on my way to the park.

 First Glance